backdrop-contrib/joyride/README.md

 Tour UI
 -------
-- View all tours at admin/config/user-interface/joyride to edit or delete.
+- View all tours at admin/config/user-interface/joyride to edit or disable.
-- New tours may be exported; This means the tour is saved in a `tour.exported.<machine_name>` file in the site config folder (in files/<hash>/active).
+- New tours are saved in a `tour.tour.<machine_name>` file in the site config folder (in files/<hash>/active).
- The file should then be renamed to `tour.<module>.<any_id>` (also rename the "_config_name" key in the file)and saved in the `/config` folder of the providing module.
-This is useful if your wish your module to provide a guided tour of its features.
+- If providing a tour with your module, this config file should be copied to the `/config` folder of the providing module then renamed to `tour.<your_module>.<machine_name>` (also rename the  "_config_name" key in the config file).
+- This is useful if your wish your module to provide a guided tour of its features.
 Joyride will automatically pick up your tour config.
 - Exported tours can be set to be editable or not.
-- Tours being created just for the use of the current site need not be exported;
-they will be saved in Joyride module's `tour.tour.custom` folder.
+- Tours being created just for the use of the current site will be saved in Joyride module's config folder.
 Careful not to mark them as not editable.
   If this happens, the module should be disabled and the config file manually edited to set editable to "1".
-- Toour UI is not required for having site tours.
+- Tour UI is not required for having site tours.
 Tours can be also written manually following standard Backdrop config file rules.

 LICENSE